X Marks the Spot

 In March 1943 the Germans closed the Academy of Education and all Lithuanian schools of higher education.
 Ona taught grade school and wasn’t affected.
 She continued going to work.
 Everybody was uneasy.
 The war on the Eastern Front wasn’t going well for the Wehrmacht.
 They were losing the ability to mount offensive operations.

-When the new year of 1944 came, news was broadcast that Antanas Smetona, the first and last president of independent Lithuania, who fled his home and country in 1940, had died in a house fire in Cleveland, Ohio.
+When the new year of 1944 came, news was broadcast that Antanas Smetona, the first and last president of independent Lithuania, who had fled his home and country in 1940, had died in a house fire in Cleveland, Ohio.
 His death closed the chapter on the interwar years, when Lithuania had been free and independent.

 She was free in Germany for the moment, and would stay for four years, in and out of DP camps until finally securing a Canadian work visa, but her kinsmen and friends and the rest of the country stayed under the thumb of Moscow for the next nearly fifty years.
-She never saw her parents again and by the time she saw her brothers and sister again, after the rise of Mikhail Gorbachev in the mid-1980s, they had grown old and their children had all grown up.
+She never saw her parents again and by the time she saw her brothers and sister again, after the rise of Mikhail Gorbachev in the mid-1980s, they had all grown old and their own children had all grown up.

 Photograph by Antanas Sutkus.